cap-js/docs/node.js/remote-services.md

 Here, the CSRF-token handling is customized at a more granular level:

- - `method`: Specifies the HTTP method for fetching the CSRF token.
+ - `method`: The HTTP method for fetching the CSRF token.
 The default is `head`.
- - `url`: Defines the URL for fetching the CSRF token.
+ - `url`: The URL for fetching the CSRF token.
 The default is the resource path without parameters.

 Global configuration `cds.env.features.fetch_csrf = true` is deprecated.